Lincoln Heights Jail: In popular culture

 women in prison film Chained Heat was also filmed at the prison.
 Some prison scenes in American History X were shot on the roof.
 The television series Cagney & Lacey used it as a filming location.
 The scene in Iron Man 2 where main antagonist Ivan Vanko breaks out of prison was also filmed at this location.
 It is featured in the "Jailbreak" episode of the Jack Palance series Bronk.

-It was used to film part of the music video "Feeling This" by Blink-182.
-The site was also used for filming sections of Lady Gaga's hit single "Telephone" and 5 Seconds of Summer's single "Good Girls".
+The building was used to film parts for the music videos "Feeling This" by Blink-182, "Telephone" by Lady Gaga, and "Good Girls" by 5 Seconds of Summer.